 “FQ is a great example of a 360° approach to publishing,” they said.

-Three new awards celebrating commercial success in the industry included Best Digital Brand, won by Bauer’s Homes to Love, while Woman’s Day won the new Gordon & Gotch Exceptional Retail Sales Award with its top-selling 'Ritchie and Gemma: Wedding of Our Dreams' issue.
+Three new awards celebrating commercial success in the industry included Best Digital Brand, won by Bauer’s Homes to Love, while Woman’s Day won the new Gordon & Gotch Exceptional Retail Sales Award with its top-selling 'Richie and Gemma: Wedding of Our Dreams' issue.

 The inaugural MPA Award for Excellence in Magazine Retailing was won by Relay and The Pluto Group cleaned up the Best Publishing Innovation/Brand Extension and Best Content Marketing Campaign with campaigns by Homestyle.